Some guidelines to produce well-optimized content from scratch.

 In this context, each content produced has to perform: to rank in the top 3 of the SERP (Search results page) on keywords with high search volume, to generate a maximum of clicks and traffic, and thus develop the company's business in a durable way.

 With the ever-increasing means used by competitors to develop their online content and gain visibility (Content Factories, large-scale semantic cocoons, etc.), the need to maximize efforts and profitability is more relevant than ever.

 Semji guarantees that each content produced within the framework of your strategy actively participates in the achievement of your business objectives: by generating traffic and providing you with the authority and semantic legitimacy that will make your site a must in the eyes of Google.

-To do so, Semji analyzes in real time the Google SERPs on your topics.
-It provides you with valuable insights on user intent, topics to be included in your text as well as on your competitors through a Heatmap.
+To do so, Semji analyzes in real time the Google SERPs on your related terms.
+It provides you with valuable insights on user intent, related terms to be included in your text as well as on your competitors through a Heatmap.
 These recommendations, born of artificial intelligence, are a substantial time saver for any writer who wants to produce well optimized content tand who must now deal with many players and Google's regular updates.

 By producing your new content directly in Semji's editor, and by following the platform's semantic recommendations, you start with a competitive edge: you have all the cards in hand to quickly produce high-performing and profitable content!

 Step 1: Create a draft and choose its Focus Keyword